 Full list of all Covid-19 vaccination sites in Cambridgeshire - and all you need to know about the vaccines

 You do not need to contact the NHS to arrange your vaccination - you will be contacted when it is your turn by a phone call, letter or a text message from a hospital hub or GP practice.
-You need an appointment, even if your jab is to administered at a pharmacy.

 Be aware of scams: some people have received text messages or calls asking for their bank details before they can book their vaccination.
 The NHS will not ask for this.